fabiospampinato/banal/readme.md

 # Analyze a Node module
 banal -p node -m banal

+# Analyze an esbuild metafile
+banal -M ./path/to/metafile.json

 # Analyze a single module with a custom input file
 banal -m @fabiospampinato/is -i 'export {isWeakRef} from "@fabiospampinato/is";'
 ```